andrew/ultimate-awesome/README.md

 - [awesome-cryptoeconomics](https://github.com/L4ventures/awesome-cryptoeconomics) - 📚 A curated collection of links for cryptoeconomists.
 - [awesome-ruby-china](https://github.com/liukun-lk/awesome-ruby-china) - A collection of excellent topics.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
-- [awesome-arr](https://github.com/Ravencentric/awesome-arr) - A collection of *arrs and related stuff.
-- [awesome-medusajs](https://github.com/adrien2p/awesome-medusajs) - A curated list of awesome resources related to MedusaJS 😎.
 - [mac-awesomeTools](https://github.com/SuJunming/mac-awesomeTools) - Mac常用软件等等，有你需要的！.
 - [Awesome-AGI](https://github.com/EmbraceAGI/Awesome-AGI) - A curated list of awesome AGI frameworks, software and resources.
 - [data-matching-software](https://github.com/J535D165/data-matching-software) - A list of free data matching and record linkage software. .